LaansDole/image-caption-pipeline/README.md

 ## Usage

-- To create a virtual environment, navigate to your project directory and run:
+- To create a virtual environment, navigate to your root directory and run:

 ```bash
 python3 -m venv virtual-env